The Element of Freedom: Singles

 Keys released "Doesn't Mean Anything" as the lead single from The Element of Freedom on September 22, 2009.
-Critics gave the song positive reviews, comparing it to previous singles "No One", "Superwoman" and "If I Ain't Got You".
+Critics compared it to her previous singles, "No One", "Superwoman" and "If I Ain't Got You".
 In Europe, the song reached the top five in Switzerland and top ten in the United Kingdom.
 It peaked at number 14 on the US R&B/Hip-Hop Songs chart but only managed to reach number 60 on the Billboard Hot 100.

 On November 17, 2009, Keys released the second single "Try Sleeping with a Broken Heart".
 It received critical acclaim as the album's standout moment for its timeless synths and throwbacks to the 1980s.
 The song was more successful than "Doesn't Mean Anything", reaching number two in Norway and five in Denmark, as well as number 27 on the Billboard Hot 100 and number two on the Hot R&B/Hip-Hop Songs.
 It was later released in the United Kingdom as the album's third single, where it would go on to peak at number seven.

-"Put It in a Love Song", featuring Beyoncé, was released as the third single from the album in January 2010.
+"Put It in a Love Song", featuring Beyoncé, was released as the third single from the album on January 19, 2010.
 It did best in Australia, where it peaked at number 18 and was certified gold by the Australian Recording Industry Association (ARIA).
 However, it received only a limited release in the United States.
-Its accompanying music video was due to be released in March 2010 but was cancelled so "Un-Thinkable (I'm Ready)" could be pushed forward as a single instead.
+Its accompanying music video was due to be released in March 2010 but was canceled so "Un-Thinkable (I'm Ready)" could be pushed forward as a single instead.
 Despite this, "Put It in a Love Song" peaked at number 60 on the Hot R&B/Hip-Hop Songs.